Adab (Islam)

 Adab (أدب) in the context of behavior, refers to prescribed Islamic etiquette: "refinement, good manners, morals, decorum, decency, humaneness".
 Al-Adab (الآداب) has been defined as "decency, morals".

 While interpretation of the scope and particulars of Adab may vary among different cultures, common among these interpretations is regard for personal standing through the observation of certain codes of behavior.
-To exhibit Adab would be to show "proper discrimination of correct order, behavior, and taste."
+To exhibit Adab would be to show "proper discrimination of correct order, behavior, and taste".

 Islam has rules of etiquette and an ethical code involving every aspect of life.
 Muslims refer to Adab as good manners, courtesy, respect, and appropriateness, covering acts such as entering or exiting a washroom, posture when sitting, and cleansing oneself.

 Customs and behaviour

-Practitioners of Islam are generally taught to follow some specific customs in their daily lives.
+Muslims are generally taught to follow some specific customs in their daily lives.
 Most of these customs can be traced back to Abrahamic traditions in pre-Islamic Arabian society.
 Due to Muhammad's sanction or tacit approval of such practices, these customs are considered to be Sunnah (practices of Muhammad as part of the religion) by the Ummah (Muslim nation).
 It includes customs like: